BDTS: Blockchain-based Data Trading System: Architecture and Security model

-We design a novel data trading ecosystem that builds on the top of the blockchain platform.
+\textbf{Architecture.} We design a novel data trading ecosystem that builds on the top of the blockchain platform.
 A typical workflow in BDTS is that: \textit{Sellers upload their encrypted data and description to service providers.
 Service providers store received data and establish download services.
 Consumers decide which pieces of data to purchase based on related descriptions.
 At last, the consumer downloads from service providers and pays the negotiated prices to sellers and service providers}.
 Our fair exchange scheme is used to ensure every participant can exchange data with payments without cheating and sudden denial.
-The detailed execution flow is presented as follows.

-\hangindent 1em \textit{\textbf{Data Upload.}} The seller first sends his description of data to the blockchain.
+\hangindent 1em \textit{\textbf{Data upload.}} The seller first sends his description of data to the blockchain.
 Description and other information such as the Merkle root of data would be recorded by blockchain.
-Here, the seller must broadcast the Merkle root and they are demanded to provide some parts in plaintext form.
+Here, the seller must broadcast the Merkle root and they are demanded to expose a certain number of plaintext data pieces.
 Service providers can decide whether they are going to store it by the stated information.
 At the time, the seller waits for the decision from the service providers.
-If a service provider decides to store encrypted data for earning future downloading fees, he first sends his information to the blockchain.
-The seller will post encrypted data to the service provider and the service provider starts to store the raw data.
+If a service provider decides to store encrypted data to earn future downloading fees, he first sends his information to the blockchain.
+The seller will post encrypted data to the service provider and the service provider starts to store the data.
 Notably, the seller can also become a self-maintained service provider if he can build up similar basic services.

-\hangindent 1em \textit{\textbf{Data Download.}} The consumer decides to download or not according to the description and exposed parts provided by the seller.
+\hangindent 1em \textit{\textbf{Data download.}} The consumer decides to download or not according to the description and exposed parts provided by the seller.
 Before downloading, the consumer should first store enough tokens on the smart contract.
 Then, the consumer sends a request for data from service providers.
-Service providers will send it to the consumer after encrypting the raw data with the private key.
+Service providers will send it to the consumer after encrypting the data with the private key.
 For security and efficiency, these processes will be executed via smart contracts, except for data encryption and downloading.